Is MS Curable Yet? Dr. Boster on Research Advances | MyMSTeam

 Will we ever see a cure for multiple sclerosis?
 That’s one of the most frequently asked questions — and topics of conversation — among people living with this disease.
 “I’m so tired of feeling this way every day,” said one member of MyMSTeam.
 “I wish MS had a cure.”
 Another commented, “Praying that a cure for this disability is found in my lifetime!”

-The good news: Scientists are honing in on ways to improve quality of life with MS, which affects approximately 1 million people in the U.S. More MS therapies are being developed than ever before, according to the National Multiple Sclerosis Society.
-The disease is also being diagnosed earlier, so disease-modifying treatments can begin sooner.
+The good news: Scientists are honing in on ways to improve quality of life with MS, which affects nearly 1 million people in the U.S. More MS therapies are being developed than ever before, according to the National Multiple Sclerosis Society.
+The disease is also being diagnosed earlier, so disease-modifying treatments (DMTs) can begin sooner.
 And scientists are discovering possible risk factors that could eventually help prevent the disease.

 Closer to a Cure: Breakthrough Therapies for MS